jon-heard/obsidian-inline-scripts-library/state.sfile.md

 // Get the content of the current note const content = await app.vault.cachedRead( app.workspace.getActiveFile());

-// Find the last expansion of "state get" in the content. const getMsgIndex = content.lastIndexOf(GET_MSG_PREFIX);
+// Find the last expansion of "state get" in the content.
+Early out if no expansions const getMsgIndex = content.lastIndexOf(GET_MSG_PREFIX);

-// If there are no expansions of "state get" in the content, early out. if (getMsgIndex < 0)
+if (getMsgIndex < 0)
 {
 	return expFormat("State not loaded.
 Last state not found.");
 }

-// Get the end index of the data-string in the content. const endIndex = content.indexOf("\n", getMsgIndex + GET_MSG_PREFIX.length);
+// Get the end index of the data-string in the content.
+Early out if endIndex failed const endIndex = content.indexOf("\n", getMsgIndex + GET_MSG_PREFIX.length);

-// If unable to get the end index of the data-string in the content, early out. if (endIndex < 0)
+if (endIndex < 0)
 {
 	return expFormat("State not loaded.
 Last state has a bad format.");